Murchison Widefield Array: Discoveries

-In January 2022, a team led by Dr Natasha Hurley-Walker of Curtin University re-analysed 2018 GLEAM data and announced in ’’Nature’’ that object GLEAM-X J162759.5-523504.3 is a long periodicity (1,091.170 second / 18m11s) object, that provided a bright pulse of energy for up to a minute, and is some 4,000 light years from Earth in the Milky Way Galaxy.
+In January 2022, a team led by Dr Natasha Hurley-Walker of Curtin University re-analyzed 2018 GLEAM data and announced in Nature that object GLEAM-X J162759.5−523504.3 is a long-period (1,091.170 second / 18m11s) object, that provided a bright pulse of energy for up to a minute, and is some 4,000 light-years from Earth in the Milky Way galaxy.
 The derived position is in the constellation Norma at right ascension 16h 27m 59.5s, declination −52°35′04.3".
 The object produces pulses at 154MHz of peak flux densities of up to S154MHz = 45 Jy.
-Scaling this to 1.4 GHz would indicate S1.4 GHz = 3.5 Jy and, therefore, a luminosity L1.4 GHz = 4×10^31ergs^−1.
+Scaling this to 1.4 GHz would indicate S1.4 GHz = 3.5 Jy and, therefore, a luminosity L1.4 GHz = 4×10^31ergs−1.
 It is speculated to be similar to a pulsar or magnetar.
 The object was discovered by Tyrone O'Doherty as part of his undergraduate honours project supervised by Dr Hurley-Walker.

 System overview

-An MWA antenna consists of a four by four regular grid of dual-polarisation dipole elements arranged on a 4m x 4m steel mesh ground plane.
+An MWA antenna consists of a four-by-four regular grid of dual-polarization dipole elements arranged on a 4m × 4m steel mesh ground plane.
 Each antenna (with its 16 dipoles) is known as a "tile".
-Signals from each dipole pass through a low noise amplifier (LNA) and are combined in an analogue beamformer to produce tile beams on the sky.
+Signals from each dipole pass through a low-noise amplifier (LNA) and are combined in an analogue beamformer to produce tile beams on the sky.
 Beamformers sit next to the tiles in the field.
-The radio frequency (RF) signals from the tile-beams are transmitted to a receiver, each receiver being able to process the signals from a group of eight tiles.
-Receivers therefore sit in the field, close to groups of eight tiles; cables between receivers and beamformers carry data, power and control signals.
+The radio-frequency (RF) signals from the tile-beams are transmitted to a receiver, each receiver being able to process the signals from a group of eight tiles.
+Receivers therefore sit in the field, close to groups of eight tiles; cables between receivers and beamformers carry data, power, and control signals.
 Power for the receivers is provided from a central generator.
-The receiver contains analogue elements to condition the signals in preparation for sampling and digitisation.
+The receiver contains analogue elements to condition the signals in preparation for sampling and digitization.
 The frequency range 80–300 MHz is Nyquist-sampled at high precision.
-Digital elements in the receiver (after the digitiser) are used to transform the time-series data to the frequency domain with a 1.28 MHz resolution – 5 bits real and 5 bits imaginary for each resolution element.
-Sets of 1.28 MHz coarse frequency channels are transmitted via an optical fibre connection to the correlator subsystem, located in the CSIRO Data Processing Facility near the MWA site.
+Digital elements in the receiver (after the digitizer) are used to transform the time-series data to the frequency domain with a 1.28 MHz resolution – 5 bits real and 5 bits imaginary for each resolution element.
+Sets of 1.28 MHz coarse frequency channels are transmitted via an optical fiber connection to the correlator subsystem, located in the CSIRO Data Processing Facility near the MWA site.
 MWA shares the CSIRO facility with the ASKAP program.

-In Phase I the majority of the tiles (112) were scattered across a roughly 1.5 km core region, forming an array with very high imaging quality, and a field of view of several hundred square degrees at a resolution of several arcminutes.
+In Phase I, the majority of the tiles (112) were scattered across a roughly 1.5 km core region, forming an array with very high imaging quality, and a field of view of several hundred square degrees at a resolution of several arcminutes.
 The remaining 16 tiles are placed at locations outside the core, yielding baseline distances of about 3 km to allow higher angular resolution observations.